 - The second PCIe x16 slot work in x8 or x0 mode,

-- The one on the bottom only work in x4 mode.
+- The one on the bottom only works in x4 mode.

-So if you have two NVIDIA cards, you will occupy them in the first and second slot.
+So if you have two NVIDIA cards, you will occupy them in the first and second slots.

-What this means is that when you install a graphics card or the second PCIe x16 slot, it will force the first x16 slot to divide its lane between itself and the second slot.
+Installing a graphics card or the second PCIe x16 slot will force the first x16 slot to divide its lane between itself and the second slot.

-It is worth noting that while this motherboard does support two NVIDIA graphics cards.
-For with AMD graphics cards, it can support 3 of them – again AMD GPUs require only 4 lanes to work.
+It is worth noting that this motherboard supports two NVIDIA graphics cards.
+AMD graphics cards can keep 3 of them – again, AMD GPUs require only four lanes to work.